Developing in development – a working life with Monitor

 Åke's intuition for market demands has undoubtedly guided Monitor in the right direction down the years.
 But he also had some, let’s say, more innovative ideas.
 Thomas takes up the story.

 “He'd done a deal with Burgmans hamburgers here in Hudiksvall.
 They got a couple of computers in exchange for Monitor receiving free hamburgers.
-So we want there to collect our food in the evenings.
-We were pretty sick of Burgmans burgers in the end!”
+So we’d go there and pick up food in the evenings.
+We were pretty sick of Bergmans burgers in the end!”

 “I think I put on about 10 kilos,” smiles Kenneth.

-“That’s not the half of it!” replies Thomas with a giggle.
+“That’s just the half of it” replies Thomas with a giggle.

 Having been here all these years, can you see a common theme throughout the company's history that’s brought us to this point?